Name Printer

 Franklin, Ann Smith An Elegy on the much lamented death of Sarah Wanton, deceased late wife of Joseph Wanton of Tiverton, who departed this life, on the 10th day, of the fifth month, called July.
 Anno 1737.
 Aetat.
 70 years

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island and Providence Plantations in New-England in America, begun and held at South-Kingstown within and for said colony, on the last Wednesday in October, in the twenty first year of the reign of His Most Sacred Majesty, George the Second, by the grace of God, King of Great Britain, France and Ireland, defender of the faith, &c.
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America; begun and held at Newport, in said colony, on Tuesday the first day of May, one thousand seven hundred and fifty; and in the twenty-third year of the reign of His Most Sacred Majesty George the Second, by the grace of God, of Great-Britain, France, and Ireland, king, defender of the faith, &c.